grapestone5321/robond-mapping_and_slam/README.md

 In the previous project you constructed an RGB camera, now it's time to give that an upgrade.
 Specifically, we will simulate a Kinect camera.

+To do this we will need to replace the existing camera and its shared object file: libgazebo_ros_camera.so to that off the Kinect shared object file: libgazebo_ros_openni_kinect.so.
+On top of this, additional parameters need to be set for the RGB-D camera as well as matching the topics published by the drivers of its real world counterpart.
+We have provided an example for the camera code.

 ## Building Launch Files